 Wang Hong have been a powerful tool for WeChat advertising for quite some time, but it’s unlikely any marketers have been using wang hong marketing for keyword ranking, link building, or similar search strategies.
 This will likely change.
 Wang Hong will likely become a critical part any brands’ SSO strategy as wang hong accounts and content will have significant strength in social search algorithms.

-Where brands got WeChat social search optimization wrong
+Where brands got the WeChat social search optimization wrong

 What brands can do to start building social rank authority